Surrendering Your Will to God in Difficult Times

 Especially when you can make no sense of it all.

-Question: How does surrendering your will to God help you when you’re struggling?
-Leave a comment.
+Tell me what you think: How does surrendering your will to God help you when you’re struggling?
+To leave a comment, just click here.

-Adapted from Wayne Stiles, Walking in the Footsteps of Jesus: A Devotional Journey Through the Lands and Lessons of Christ (Ventura, CA: Regal, 2008), page 146-147.
-Used by permission.
+This post is adapted from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.